ScarlettRogers/me/week1/readme.md

 Write stuff in the ReadMe file (journal)

-Go --> Push, pushes week1s stuff to github??
+Go --> Push, pushes week1s stuff to github???